tisan-das/tisan-das.github.io/_posts/2023-01-15-Introduction-to-Docker.md

 docker volume inspect my-vol
 docker volume rm my-vol
 ```
-Note: Inorder to check which container is associated with which volume ```docker inspect <container>``` command can be used.
+> Inorder to check which container is associated with which volume `docker inspect <container>` command can be used.
+{: .prompt-info }

-Note: Besides creating and attaching volumes at runtime, volume mount point can be added in the Dockerfile template as well using the VOLUME instruction.
+> Besides creating and attaching volumes at runtime, volume mount point can be added in the Dockerfile template as well using the VOLUME instruction.
+{: .prompt-info }

 More on the Docker volumes can be found at https://docs.docker.com/storage/volumes/